KGConf/open-kg-curriculum/curriculum/modules/RDF/RDF.md

 are two perfectly valid triples, differing only in the different works to which they refer.

+Finally, notice that the first two columns refer to resources available at two different locations.
+The true power of RDF lies in its ability to seemlessly combine information, whether it be Wikipedia pages, articles from commercial websites, or terms from a variety of online vocabularies.
+Thus the disparate, chaotic world wide web can be interconnect and organized using the simple structural components of RDF.

 #### Serializations

 It's important to note that RDF is *not* a file format.
 A variety of formats, known as [serializations](https://github.com/KGConf/open-kg-curriculum/blob/master/curriculum/modules/RDF_Serializations/RDF_Serializations.md), are available, each differing in the way triples are structured in text files.
 For example, the above examples are written as [n-triples](https://www.w3.org/TR/n-triples/), which arguably is the simplest and most straightforward RDF serialization format.